Lucas-a-pereira/Lucas-a-pereira/README.md

 I'm a biologist with a Master's degree in Ecology, Evolution and Biodiversity at [UNESP - Rio Claro, SP, Brazil.](https://ib.rc.unesp.br/#!/pos-graduacao/secao-tecnica-de-pos/programas/ecologia-e-biodiversidade/apresentacao-novo/)

 I'm passionate about data science and machine learning and the use of spatial data in these fields.
-Right now I'm looking for my first job outside academia while growing my skills as a coder.
+Right now I'm looking for my first job outside academia while growing my skills as a data scientist.

 **Languages and Tools:**